-Wedding Programs Made Easy
+Wedding Fans Made Easy

 - Paper Trimmer/Cutter

-- Popsicle or other Craft Sticks
+- Popsicle or Other Craft Sticks

-- Glue or other Adhesive, (Paper glue recommended)
+- Glue or Other Adhesive (Paper glue recommended)

-There are lots of brands of card stock out there, and just as many finishes, but we recommend ordering sample sheets of various kinds to ensure your printer works well with them.
-If you have an older printer we recommend sticking with lower end cover weights and smooth finishes.
+There are lots of brands of cardstock out there and just as many finishes, but we recommend ordering sample sheets of various kinds to ensure your printer works well with them.
+If you have an older printer, we recommend sticking with lower-end cover weights and smooth finishes.

-If you will be printing on shimmer card stock a laser printer may be the better solution.
+If you will be printing on shimmer cardstock. a laser printer may be the better solution.
 Inkjet smears very easily on shimmer stocks from personal experience.

 Printing a sample or having them printed at a local print shop is very much recommended if you would like to use this kind of finish!

 Now that you have all of your programs printed, you will now move on to cutting.
-There are a few ways to go about this - and depending on the size program you are making you may have to cut more or less.
+There are a few ways to go about this, and depending on the size program you are making, you may have to cut more or less.

-For a template that has a final 5" x 7" cutting size you will probably have guide lines to be able to cut along around the outside of the wedding program.
+For a template that has a final 5" x 7" cutting size, you will probably have guidelines to be able to cut along around the outside of the wedding program.

-For a full sheet program, similar to the silhouette fan programs pictured, you would cut directly down the middle only to a final size of 5.5" x 8.5"
+For a full sheet program, similar to the silhouette fan programs pictured, you would cut directly down the middle only to a final size of 5.5" x 8.5".

 There are many tools to do the cutting, and you don't have to spend a lot to get a good quality trimmer.
 Here are your options:

-- Rotary Trimmer:: A rotary trimmer works great, but should be used one at a time—it's the cheapest option but takes the longest to do.
+- Rotary Trimmer: A rotary trimmer works great but should be used one at a time—it's the cheapest option but takes the longest to do.

-- Scissors:: Good ole' fashioned scissors.
-These are not really recommended as you can't guarantee the best - or straightest - cut.
+- Scissors: Good ole' fashioned scissors.
+These are not really recommended as you can't guarantee the best, or straightest, cut.
 However, if you're in a pinch and you have confidence in a steady hand, go for it!

-Now that we have a nice stack of neatly trimmed wedding programs it's time to assemble!
+Now that we have a nice stack of neatly trimmed wedding programs, it's time to assemble!

-You will want to place the front side of your program face down on the table (be sure the surface is clean or you may end up with unwanted debris on your lovely product).
+You will want to place the front side of your program face down on the table (be sure the surface is clean, or you may end up with unwanted debris on your lovely product).

-From there you will take your stick and put some glue lightly at the top of the stick, about a quarter of the way down and gently put it in the lower mid-section of your program (see video below for alignment positioning).
+From there, you will take your stick and put some glue lightly at the top of the stick, about a quarter of the way down, and gently put it in the lower mid-section of your program (see video below for alignment positioning).

-Once you have adjusted the stick's position in place you can now put about 1/4" from the edges a thin line of paper glue (I recommend ZipDry's Paper Glue from personal experience)—paper glue is usually better than other glues to prevent bleed through.
+Once you have adjusted the stick's position in place, you can now put about 1/4" from the edges a thin line of paper glue (I recommend ZipDry's Paper Glue from personal experience)—paper glue is usually better than other glues to prevent bleed through.
 The lighter the line, the less likely it will be to bleed to the other side.

-Once you have your square of glue, take the backside of your program (or if you are doing single sided programs it is recommended you have blank cards of the same size as the program card for additional black support) and gently lay it over the glue—DO NOT PRESS YET.
+Once you have your square of glue, take the backside of your program (or if you are doing single-sided programs, it is recommended you have blank cards of the same size as the program card for additional black support) and gently lay it over the glue—DO NOT PRESS YET.

 Move the program around a bit to line up all the edges, and once you are satisfied with the positioning, only then would you gently press—start from the bottom and gently run a flat hand from bottom to top to prevent air bubbles and shifting.

 From here, feel free to add some special finishes to your fan programs like: